-The sixteenth-century Protestant Reformation was sparked by Martin Luther, a German monk whose studies of the Bible led him to attack the leadership of the Catholic Church in his day.
+The 16th century Protestant Reformation was sparked by Martin Luther, a German monk whose studies of the Bible led him to attack the leadership of the Catholic Church.
 First, Luther insisted that religious authority lay not primarily in church traditions, nor in the hierarchy of bishops and popes, but in the Bible alone.
 The teaching of the church and its leaders must be judged by the standard and teaching of the Bible, which is the sole authoritative source of the Christian faith.
 Further, Luther insisted that the Bible and the worship life of the church be translated from Latin into the language of the people, so that all might hear and understand it.

 The Protestant Reformation marked the beginning of what would become a new movement in the Christian tradition.
 Its leaders and forms were many, but the spirit of the Protestant tradition continued to emphasize the importance of personal faith, the gift of grace, and the authority of the Bible.
 In Germany, the Lutheran tradition built on Martin Luther’s heritage.
 Lutheran national churches also developed in Sweden, Denmark, Norway, and Finland.
 The Lutheran churches of America today include descendants from all of these churches.